Thermal socks to keep your feet warm during the winter months, hiking, casual, work, and self heated.

 You need to make sure the rest of your body is warm enough, there is much truth in the Inuit saying

 "If your feet are cold, put on a hat."

 Another circulation issue is to make sure that blood can flow easily around your feet and legs by not wearing too close fitting pants and in particular don't try to force extra pairs of socks into already close fitting footwear.
-You will squash the air out (air is the real insulator) and reduce blood flow, the effect is like turning down a radiator at the valve.
+You will squash the air out (air is the real insulator) and reduce blood flow.

 Recommended Winter Socks

-Heated socks, socks that are heated from a rechargeable battery pack.
+Rechargeable battery packs.
 Some socks described as "heated" simply aren't, they just insulate like any others, I don't know how they get away with it.
 These actually do what they say.
-See all

 Air activated heating pads

 Give an insulating boost to the footwear you already have

 extra insulation where it's needed